John Atwood (colonial administrator)

-He married Anne Lee, but they did not have any children; Anne died in Plymouth in about 1654.
+Atwood married Anne Lee, but they did not have any children; Anne died in Plymouth in about 1654.
 While he appears to have been a merchant in England before coming to Plymouth, Atwood's reasons for emigrating have never been explained.
 He was in America at least by 1637, and possibly as early as 1635.

-Atwood apparently had contact with colonists in Plymouth before he left England, because in 1633 Walter Harris signed a contract with him in London to become an indentured servant.
+He apparently had contact with colonists in Plymouth before he left England, because in 1633 Walter Harris signed a contract with him in London to become an indentured servant.
 In the contract Walter was expected to go from England to the Plymouth Colony and then work for a colonist named John Doane.
 John Doane became an Assistant Governor in Plymouth in 1633.
 Thomas Roberts is mentioned as being a servant to John Atwood in 1637 as are John Long and Richard Clark on 24 October 1638.

 It appears that Atwood was in Plymouth at least by 1637 as there is a reference to him in Davis' Ancient Landmarks of Plymouth:

 "As nearly as can be ascertained, the remainder of the land fronting on the north side of North Street, below the westerly boundary of the garden lot east of the Winslow house, was occupied by Thomas Prence as a place of residence while he was Governor of the colony, for the first time in 1634, and sold by him in 1637 to John Atwood.
 After the death of Mr. Atwood, which occurred in 1644, his widow, Ann Atwood, sold it in 1649 to Benjamin Vermayes."
 (Benjamin Vermayes was the husband of Mercy Bradford, Governor Bradford's daughter.)

 John Atwood became an Assistant Governor in Plymouth in 1638.
 This position to which he was elected by other colonists who had taken the Oath of a Freeman indicates that he was viewed as a person of stature within the colony.